 - Students majoring in community leadership gain enriching experiences working with organizations such as Families First, the N.H.
 Housing Partnership, the Red Cross, New Hampshire Public Television, and on-campus groups.
 Students are involved with creating, operating, and evaluating these service-learning activities.

 - Culinary arts students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
 Students also are required to complete a summer work experience of a minimum of 400 hours at a pre-approved establishment between their first and second years of study.
+The program received its initial accreditation from the ACFEF in January 2015.

 - Dietetic technology students utilize skills gained in the classroom by applying them in local hospitals and long-term care facilities and in community programs such as UNH Cooperative Extension Nutrition Connections and NH Food Bank Cooking Matters.
 Students complete a minimum of 450 practice hours under the supervision of preceptors who have expertise in their fields; they mentor students as they provide patient care as part of a hospital's nutrition care team, teach nutrition and healthy cooking classes in community programs, and design and prepare healthy recipes for our on-site restaurant.